How Coronavirus is Affecting Funerals

 • Between each use, the vehicle will be cleaned with an anti-viral fogging machine, proven to kill Covid-19.

-• All passengers in a vehicle must be from the same household/social bubble.
+• All passengers in a vehicle must be from the same household/support bubble.

 • The same driver will remain with the vehicle from leaving the garage until its return.